Snake (Shawnee leader): Peteusha

 Peteusha was the older and more prominent Shawnee leader.
 His name has been spelled in a variety of ways, including Peteasua, Pataso, Petazo, Patasua, and Ptasua.
 He first appears in historical records at the time of Dunmore's War in 1774.
-The war arose after Sir William Johnson negotiated the 1768 Treaty of Fort Stanwix with the Iroquois, which ceded lands south of the Ohio River (present-day West Virginia and Kentucky) to the British.
+The war arose after Sir William Johnson negotiated the 1768 Treaty of Fort Stanwix with the Haudenosaunee, which ceded lands south of the Ohio River (present-day West Virginia and Kentucky) to the British.
 Although Shawnees used this land for hunting, they had not been consulted in the negotiations.
 Clashes between colonists and Natives erupted as settlers and land speculators poured into the region.
 Shawnees began organizing other Natives in an effort to defend their hunting grounds against British colonization.
 British officials successfully prevented other Natives from joining the war, leaving them with only about 300 Shawnee, Mingo, Lenape, and Wyandot warriors to oppose 2,300 men led by Lord Dunmore, the royal governor of Virginia.

 Peteusha fought in the Battle of Point Pleasant in 1774.

 At the time of the Dunmore's War, Peteusha resided at Snake's Town, located on the Muskingum River in the Ohio Country.
 In August 1774, colonial militiamen led by Angus McDonald invaded the Ohio Country and destroyed several Native towns, including Snake's Town.
 Soon after, Dunmore launched another invasion, with him leading one wing, Colonel Andrew Lewis in command of the other.
 Cornstalk, the principal Shawnee war chief, decided to strike at Lewis's wing before the two armies could unite, initiating the Battle of Point Pleasant on October 10.
 Peteusha was among Cornstalk's war chiefs, as were Blue Jacket and Pukeshinwau.
 The Shawnees initially had the upper hand, but when colonial reinforcements arrived, the outnumbered Shawnees were pushed back.
 Near sundown, the Shawnees withdrew back across the Ohio River.